vesterheim/gold-medalist-portfolio/_artists/wasson--trudy.md

   teaser:        # Defaults to page meta-description
 ---
 How did you get involved in your field of Norwegian folk art?
-I got involved in Rosemaling because I had seen several pieces in homes of my relatives and ancestors during my first trip to Norway in 1971.
-I wanted to learn to rosemal so I could paint something for my children that would reflect their Norwegian heritage.
+I got involved in rosemaling because I had seen several pieces in homes of my relatives and ancestors during my first trip to Norway in 1971.
+I wanted to learn to paint rosemaling so I could paint something for my children that would reflect their Norwegian heritage.

 Does Norwegian folk art speak to your identity?
 In what way?
 Definitely!
-I am first generation American on my dad's side and 2nd on my mother's side.
+I am first generation American on my dad's side and second on my mother's side.
 Norwegian is my identity.
-I enjoy all things Norwegian and do them, too....knitting, Hardanger, Klostersom, rosemaling, food, etc. Now, it is quilting rosemaling because I have enjoyed sewing and working with fabric all my life.
+I enjoy all things Norwegian and do them, too—knitting, Hardangersøm, _klostersøm,_ rosemaling, food, etc. Now, it is quilting rosemaling that I focus on because I have enjoyed sewing and working with fabric all my life.
 I am working on my third rosemaling applique quilt and plan to do even more.
 My free motion machine quilting is totally based on my rosemaling background.
 I would like to paint a rosemaling design on fabric and then quilt it.

 Who or what has influenced your art the most?
 My first teacher was Nils Ellingsgaard, but Bergljot Lunde has also influenced my rosemaling.
-Then, studying with Eli SÊlid this past summer gave me a whole new perspective on the Valdres style.
+Then, studying with Eli Sælid this past summer gave me a whole new perspective on the Valdres style.
 It was a great experience because my dad is from Valdres and I have been there several times.
 Now I feel very comfortable rosemaling Valdres.

 - Trudy Wasson, 2008